When it comes to cooking corn on the cob, there are so many ways to do it.

 It doesn’t matter what type of meat we’re smoking, be it a beef brisket, mac and cheese, or grilled buffalo chicken.

-What Are the Best Wood Chips for Smoking Corn?
+Which Wood Chips Should You Use for Smoking Corn?

 The best wood chips for smoking corn are fruitwoods, such as apple or cherry.
 These woods impart a mild and sweet flavor that complements the natural sweetness of corn.